hl7au/au-fhir-ps/input/pagecontent/the-aups.md

 In many cases the difference between value sets bound in AU Core and IPS is the IPS use of international SNOMED CT concepts versus the AU Core use of SNOMED CT-AU concepts and international SNOMED CT concepts.
 Typically these Australian value sets are bound as [preferred](https://hl7.org/fhir/R4/terminologies.html#extensible) in AU PS profiles; these are recommendations for use in the Australian healthcare context but do not prevent other coding or text only representations.

 #### Cardinality
-While AU PS profiles do not apply any unique maximum cardinality constraints, AU PS makes a number of elements mandatory (minimum cardinality > 0) that are not mandatory in IPS either directly in the AU PS profile or by reference to an AU Core profile.
+While AU PS profiles do not apply unique maximum cardinality constraints, AU PS makes a number of elements mandatory (minimum cardinality > 0) that are not mandatory in IPS either directly in the AU PS profile or by reference to an AU Core profile.
 These constrained cardinalities are typically in:
 - additionally profiled resource types that mandate reference to the patient.
 - simple observation profiles (e.g. body temperature or smoking status) that require either value or data absent reason.
 - profiles of individuals and entities (e.g. Location, Patient, RelatedPerson, PractitionerRole, Practitioner) that have additional mandatory administrative elements e.g. Patient.identifier or PractitionerRole.practitioner.